A common misconception about R&D Tax Credits that you have to be profitable for them to be worthwhile. This isn’t true.

-In reality, the scheme is actually more favourable for loss-making SMEs than it is for profitable ones, offering a 33% relief instead of 26%.
+In reality, the scheme is actually more lucrative for loss-making SMEs than it is for profitable ones, offering a 33% credit instead of a 25% relief or rebate.

 Here’s how claiming works if you’re unprofitable.
-Plus a couple small caveats and a big one that I like to call The Valley of Death.
+Plus a couple of small caveats and a big one that I like to call The Valley of Death.

 How it works

-The way that tax credits are calculated is that first you add up the “qualifying expenditure”.
+The way that tax credits are calculated is that first, you add up the qualifying expenditure.
 This is the amount that you’re declaring has been spent on “qualifying R&D”.

 The way that this helps profitable companies is obvious: instead of paying tax on their taxable profit, they pay less tax on a diminished (or potentially eliminated) profit.
 However, the scheme also allows companies to do something with the loss that’s generated.
-This is called “surrendering” the loss.

 Of course, this wouldn’t be HMRC if there weren’t a long list of caveats, as well as a big conceptual problem (I’ll save that one for the end).